Design Rule Setup

-KiCad doesn’t automatically redraw the fill zones for certain changes, which can leave them out of sync with your other signals.
-This can result in the gerbers not matching the design, and ruining your circuit board.
+KiCad doesn’t automatically redraw the fill zones for certain changes, which can leave the fill zones out of sync with your other signals.
+This can result in the gerbers not matching the intended design, and ruining your circuit board.
 Kicad 5.0 includes a plot option to warn about this, but Kicad 4.0 and older do not.

 To redraw these, simply use the hotkey

 b.
 Kicad will also refresh the fill zones when you run a DRC Check (under